voxpupuli/puppet-unbound/REFERENCE.md

   lookups does not affect an (unsigned) internal domain.
 A DS record externally can create validation failures for that internal domain.

+[*stub_first*]
+  (optional) Defaults to false.
+Controls 'stub-first' stub zone option.
+  If true, a query that fails with the stub clause is attempted again without the stub clause.

 [*type*]
   (optional) Defaults to 'transparent', can be 'deny', 'refuse', 'static', 'transparent', 'typetransparent', 'redirect' or 'nodefault'.